Nutritional Medicine MSc – 2023 entry

 Why choose this course

-This course is taught by leading experts at the frontline of research and practice, ensuring everything you learn is relevant and valued by employers.
-We were awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education, in recognition of our research excellence in the field of food and nutrition.
+- Learn from lecturers who’ve been awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education, in recognition of their research excellence in the field of food and nutrition

 What you will study

 You’ll gain a deep understanding of the complex relationships between nutrition and health, and the range and potential of nutritional management to postpone or treat disease.
-You’ll develop a critical and scholarly approach to theory, practice, literature and research findings, within the subject.
+You’ll develop a critical and scholarly approach to theory, practice, literature and research findings.

 You’ll also complete a research dissertation that will allow you to carry out experiments and projects on important topics in the field.
 We’ll match your interests with the expertise of our researchers, ensuring you get the best support.

-Before you start each module, you’ll receive some preliminary learning materials, which are equivalent to 40 hours of independent study.
-This material will ensure you’re prepared, with the correct background knowledge, to begin your module.
+Before you start each module, you’ll receive preliminary learning materials which are equivalent to up to 40 hours of independent study.
+This material will ensure you’re prepared with the correct background knowledge to begin your module.